jessephasouk/CoGen_Scheduler/README.md

 ## Usage

 1. Download the CSV file from the Excel sheet or Google Form
+   - If using Microsoft Forms: Open your Forms response Excel file → File → Save As → CSV format
+   - The Excel file is automatically generated from Microsoft Forms responses

 2. Place the CSV file in the same directory as `availability.py`
    - The script will automatically detect any `.csv` file in the directory